Polynomial Log-Marginals and Tweedie's Formula : When Is Bayes Possible?: Empirical Bayes and compound decision

-Given the popularity and performance of EB methods, a natural question from a Bayesian perspective is: \textbf{for what class of prior distributions could a particular empirical-decision rule arise?} In this article, we provide partial answers.
+Given the popularity and performance of EB methods, a natural question from a Bayesian perspective is: \textbf{for what class of prior distributions could a particular empirical-decision rule arise?} {Our focus is precisely on which functional forms of the \emph{observable} $m$ can actually occur as genuine Bayes marginals via Tweedie's identity.} In this article, we provide partial answers.
 First, if $\log m(y)$ is a polynomial of degree $>2$, no prior can produce $m(y)$ via Tweedie's formula; the only polynomial cases compatible with Bayes are degrees $\le 2$, with $K=2$ corresponding to a Gaussian prior.
 Second, beyond the convexity constraint on $c(y)=\tfrac12 y^2+\log m(y)$ as required by \citet{koenker2014convex}, we point out that a marginal is a Gaussian convolution if and only if it extends (in a neighborhood of the smoothing parameter) to a bounded solution of the heat equation $u_t=u_{xx}$ by the Hirschman-Widder Weierstrass representation theorem \citep[Thm.~VIII.6.3]{widder1955convolution}.